luigilatorre/Global-Happiness-Insights/README.md

 - The analysis shows that a 1-year increase in life expectancy corresponds to an increase of approximately 5.10 points in the happiness score.

 ## Code
-All calculations and analyses are implemented in the Python file located in the `/data` folder.
+All calculations and analyses are implemented in the Python file located in the [`global_happiness_insights.py`](/data/global_happiness_insights.py] in `/data` folder.
 The Python code handles data loading, cleaning, visualization, and modeling.